Paradise1008/LEG/README.md

     generateHeatmap(image0,task[0].sol,result_path="Result",name = val.name+'_gray.jpg',style = "gray",showOption=True, direction="all")

 ```
-The result is shown below:
+The results are shown below:

 <img src="https://github.com/Paradise1008/LEG/blob/master/Result/shark_gray.jpg" width=400 /> <img src="https://github.com/Paradise1008/LEG/blob/master/Result/soccer_gray.jpg" width=400 />

 You can modify the content of `List`(an `Image_Obj` class) to get explanation of other images with different parameters.
-Refering to the choice of parameters, we suggest set [0.3] as the noise level to achieve moderate perturbation and [0.075] as the lambda value for  better interpretation in most cases.
-Note that the results in Result or SC_Result folders may not be exact same as the heatmaps in the papaer since we adopt smaller sample size here.
+Referring to the choice of parameters, we suggest set [0.3] as the noise level to achieve moderate perturbation and [0.075] as the lambda value for  better interpretation in most cases.
+Note that the results in Result or SC_Result folders may not be exact same as the heatmaps in the paper since we adopt smaller sample size here.